 To create your own prediction graphics, you can use the GetPredictedTrajectory function to return an array of world location vectors.
 Another function is available that returns velocity and others too.

 Creating a tracer is up to you, but it will probably take the form of attaching a particle effect to the actor.
-Useful information is the current speed which can be accessed through RealisticProjectileComponent->Velocity, and also RealisticProjectileComponent->InitialConditions which can be used so tracers don't clip through their start point.
+Useful information is the current speed which can be accessed through which can be used so tracers don't clip through their start point.